 Wintershall Norge is one of the leading operators on the Norwegian Continental Shelf (NCS).
-In 2015 we took the next step on our journey by becoming operator of our first subsea field Vega.
-Together with Brage we now an operator of two producing fields, and during the second half of the decade we will begin production from our own operated developments.
+In 2017, we took the next step on our journey by taking the Maria field all the way from discovery into production.
+Together with Brage and Vega we are now an operator of three producing fields, and by the turn of the next decade we will begin production from even more of our own operated developments.

 Brage is a fully integrated platform with living quarter, auxiliary equipment module, process modules, drilling modules, well and manifold areas.
 The cabin capacity is 130 people.